htcfreek/PreOS-ResetLapsPassword/src/ResetLapsPassword 0.1/Data/htcfreek/OsPackages/ResetLapsPassword/0.1/README.txt

 FEATURES:
 - Support for both LAPS versions (Legacy & Windows).
 - Immediate password reset with Windows LAPS.
+- Supports AzureAD for resetting the password immediately.
 - Using the computer account credentials for password reset.
 - Using the domain join credentials when setting only the expiration date under Windows LAPS.
 - Forcing the usage of Legacy LAPS if Windows LAPS is available too.